cuongnd9/harrytran103/README.md

 ### Hi 👋 there, thank you for visiting my profile.
-### I saved hundred hours with an easy tip, I used Todo App to manage my tasks more productive and effective.
-And you, how do you use Todo App, let’s tell me your experience.
+### I saved hundred hours with an easy tip every year.

  Click [here 🤗](https://forms.gle/VdgGrC4ds2UKDLMy8) to discover more.